firdausmaulan/mytask/README.md

 ## Architecture Overview

-This project adheres to the **Clean Architecture** principles, aiming for separation of concerns and testability.
-The application is structured into distinct layers:
+This project implements a variation of the **Clean Architecture** principles, focusing on separation of concerns.
+The application is structured into the following layers:

 * **Presentation (UI):** This layer is responsible for the user interface and handling user interactions.
 It consists of widgets, screens, and the BLoC for managing the UI state.

 * **Data:** This layer is responsible for data retrieval and persistence.
-It implements the repository contracts defined in the Domain layer.
+It also contains the data models used throughout the application.
+    * **Models:** Represent the data structures of the application (e.g., `Task`).
+These are located within the `data` layer.
+    * **Repositories (Abstract):** Define contracts (interfaces) for data access, without specifying how the data is retrieved.
     * **Repositories (Implementation):** Concrete implementations of the repository interfaces, responsible for fetching data from various sources (e.g., local database, remote API).
     * **Services:** Handle communication with external data sources.
         * **App HTTP Client (Dio):** A centralized HTTP client built with the `dio` package.
 This abstraction provides a single point of configuration for network requests.